kate-lab/How-Green-Is-Your-Plate/README.md

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637159434/greenplate/Food_emissions_app_4_p8dnmk.png" alt="recipe page" width="600">

 ### Add Recipe Form
 The recipe adding form was my largest piece of work for the project, as it involved tying in two packaged components and also ensuring a form submission to the recipes database was effective.
 My main challenge here was using a React Select to populate the recipe with ingredients by mapping in the selected choices as an array.
-I also used a file upload to link to Cloudinary, and soon realised I had to create a .env for the frontend to hold the information/upload preset for upload. this really helped me understand that the frontend and backend apps are seperate functioning apps, and we must treat them as seperate entities that use information from each other!
+I also used a file upload to link to Cloudinary, and soon realised I had to create a .env for the frontend to hold the information/upload preset for upload.
+This really helped me understand that the frontend and backend apps are separate functioning apps, and we must treat them as separate entities that use information from each other!
 It was a good learning process to ensure that this form ensured the user was creating a viable object to add to the recipes database.

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637159434/greenplate/Food_emissions_app_8_rohq9m.png" alt="add recipe form" width="600">